alanwatsonforster/glass/docs/src/usermanual/mapstyle.md

 ## Considerations

 Maps play a crucial role in the game mechanics, serving to define positions, ranges, terrain altitudes, and fixed air-to-ground targets like bridges, while also indicating terrain effects such as camouflage and cover.
-While a simple monochrome diagram could suffice to represent thse spatial relationships and properties, such an approach would miss the opportunity to engage the players' imaginations.
+While a simple monochrome diagram could suffice to represent these spatial relationships and properties, such an approach would miss the opportunity to engage the players' imaginations.
 For instance, the depiction of Hanoi in map A2 of *The Speed of Heat* brings players closer to the reality of the setting.

 In the digital version of the game, these roles largely persist, but the design of digital maps introduces both a new opportunity and a new challenge.